-ContinU Trust is deemed to be a related party due to R Chadwick being a Trustee of both companies during the year.
+ContinU Trust is deemed to be a related party due to R Chadwick being Company Secretary for the ContinU Trust.

 There are no related parties which either control or significantly influence the decisions and operations of ContinU Plus Academy and all transactions are undertaken at arm's length in the normal course of activities, so are not disclosed in these financial statements.
 There are no sponsors or formal Parent Teacher Associations associated with the Academy.